williamscale/williamscale.github.io/_nba/classify-fga-tracking.markdown

 ## Problem

+In this project, I will use the Spurs vs. Thunder game on October 28, 2015 for examples and training the model.
 I stumbled on some [NBA tracking data](https://github.com/linouk23/NBA-Player-Movements) recently and quickly realized that unlabelled tracking data would be significantly more difficult to work with than expected.
 As many people have done, I attempted to join the tracking data with play-by-play (PBP) data from the NBA.
 That works okay, but many of the PBP labels are a few seconds off.
 For example, in the Spurs' 2015-16 season opener against Oklahoma City, the [PBP log](https://www.nba.com/game/sas-vs-okc-0021500013/play-by-play?period=Q1) shows Manu Ginobili makes a jump shot with 4:05 remaining in the 1st quarter.

 ![PBP](https://williamscale.github.io/attachments/classify-fga-tracking/ex3.PNG)